Maria Kalaw Katigbak: Early life and education

-Kalaw Katigbak was born Maria Villanueva Kalaw on February 14, 1912 to Filipino journalist, politician and former revolutionary Teodoro M. Kalaw of Batangas and Filipino-Spanish Purificación "Pura" García Villanueva of Arevalo district in the city of Iloilo, who also the very first-ever Manila Carnival Queen as the Queen of the Orient.
+Kalaw Katigbak was born Maria Villanueva Kalaw on February 14, 1912 to Filipino journalist, politician and former revolutionary Teodoro M. Kalaw, Sr. of Batangas and Filipino-Spanish Purificación "Pura" G. Villanueva-Kalaw of Arevalo district in the city of Iloilo, who also the first Manila Carnival Queen as the Queen of the Orient.
 Her father was a prominent politician who worked under Manuel L. Quezon's administration as executive secretary and later secretary of the Interior.
 Her mother was a civic rights leader and was crowned as the first Manila Carnival Queen in 1908.

 Maria was the eldest of the Kalaw's four surviving children.
 She studied at the Jefferson Elementary School and St. Scholastica's College Manila for about a year while taking religion courses.
 In 1928, she graduated high school valedictorian at Philippine Women's University (PWU).

 In 1932, she finished her degree of philosophy and masters of social work at the University of the Philippines.
-While in college, she joined the writing staff of the prominent student-newspaper The Philippine Collegian, became a secretary of the UP Student Council, president of UP Women's Club, secretary of the UP Debating Club and a member of the UP Writers Club.
+While in college, she joined the writing staff of the prominent student-newspaper Philippine Collegian, became a secretary of the UP Student Council, president of UP Women's Club, secretary of the UP Debating Club and a member of the UP Writers Club.
 Upon graduation, she received the Most Distinguished Senior Student Award.
+She was also a charter member of the Sigma Delta Phi sorority.

 She was awarded the Barbour Scholarship and finished a master's degree in literature at the University of Michigan in 1933.
 During her stay, she became active in organizations such as Philippine-Michigan Club and the Cosmopolitan Club for Foreign Students.
 She later attended the University of Santo Tomas where she received her doctor of philosophy's degree in social sciences, magna cum laude.

 In 1931, she was crowned as the Queen of the Orient of the Manila Carnival (equivalent to today's Miss Philippines Earth or Binibining Pilipinas), 23 years after her mother's coronation.
 She gathered a lead of about one million votes, which came primarily from different sponsors.